GeoCenter/StataTraining/part1.md

 <br>

 #### Introduction
-We'll spend the first day learning about the fundamental building blocks for data analysis and dive into
+We'll spend the first day learning about the fundamental building blocks for data analysis and dive into Stata, a statistical software package with powerful data process and analysis capabilities.

 ####  Part 1 Goals